earchibong/devops_projects/nginx_load_balancer.md

 - **configure DNS RECORDS:**
   - in AWS Route 53 menu, click on `hosted zones`
-  - select new domain and click on domain name
+  - select `new domain` and click on `domain name`
    - Click the `CREATE RECORD` button to get started:
-   - Enter in your `A record` information and ensure "A" is selected in the Record Type field.
+   - Enter your `A record` information and ensure "A" is selected in the Record Type field.
    - Enter the `NginX Public IP address` into the value.
    - Click the CREATE RECORDS button once you have finished.